laborer/stcflash/README.md

 Programming: #################### done
 ```

-For now, stcflash can program STC89C5xx, STC12C5Axx, STC12C52xx series
+For now, stcflash can program STC89/90C5xx, STC10Fxx, STC12C5Axx and
-and their low voltage variants.
-It might work properly with other
+STC12C52xx series and their low voltage variants.
+It might work
-series by specifying a programming protocol using `--protocol` option.
+properly with other series by specifying a programming protocol using
-For example, if a microcontroller uses the same programming protocol
+`--protocol` option.
+For example, if a microcontroller uses the same
-as STC89C5xx series, then you can program it as follows,
+programming protocol as STC89C5xx series, then you can program it as
+follows,

 ```
 $ python stcflash.py --protocol 89 program.bin